russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 17. Tackle a Tough Conversation

-The prime goal of learning emotional intelligence is to build healthy relationships in every facet of life.
-Consequently, Emotional Intelligence 2.0 made an in-depth exposition on how practicing each of the 17 strategies improves your EQ.
+The main goal of developing emotional intelligence is to build healthy relationships in every aspect of life.
+Consequently, Emotional Intelligence 2.0 made an in-depth exposition on how practicing each of the 17 strategies improves EQ.

-Leaders and team players may find it difficult to adjust to the emotional realities of their environment or inner person.
-Such difficulties are a cue to see resilience and mindfulness as needful.
-Mindfulness makes us intentional in self-reflection, thus, making it easy to isolate our emotional strengths and weaknesses.
+Leaders and team members may find it difficult to adjust to the emotional realities of their environment or inner person.
+As such, these difficulties signal the need for resilience and mindfulness in daily life.
+Aim to pay attention and express mindfulness during intentional self-reflection.
+It will make it easier to isolate our emotional strengths and weaknesses.

-It would be best if you ramped up your emotional strength through self-motivation and empathy.
-Goleman and Co., in Resilience (HBR Emotional Intelligence Series), proffer easy steps to learning and improving setbacks, personal trauma, and professional crises.
+Ideally, aim to ramp up emotional strength through self-motivation and empathy.
+In Resilience (HBR Emotional Intelligence Series), Goleman and colleagues provide practical steps for handling setbacks, personal traumas, and professional difficulties.

 "Emotions can help you, and they can hurt you, but you have no say in the matter until you understand them.
 We invite you to begin your journey now because we know that emotional mastery and understanding can become realities for you." — Daniel Goleman, Jeffrey Sonnenfeld, and Shawn Achor.